shidi1985/academic-kickstart/content/post/2019-TSG-Attack-Paper-Accepted/index.md

   focal_point = "Smart"

 +++
-Our paper "Online Identification and Data Recovery for PMU Data Manipulation Attack" is accepted.
+Our paper "Online Identification and Data Recovery for PMU Data Manipulation Attack" is accepted by IEEE Transactions on Smart Grid.